FengboMa/docs.spectraguru/index.md

 permalink: /
 ---

-# Documentation for SpectraGuru - A Spectra Analysis Application
+# Documentation for SpectraGuru - A Spectral Analysis Application

 ## What is SpectraGuru?